 I do this through live events and my podcast, UPBEAT with Parker Kane.
 I plan to also write books and make more videos!
 I’m even considering making some courses or workshops, because I’m all about that one-on-one interaction!
 However, I know that the real impact often takes place in those small, day-to-day interactions that are easy to overlook.
 If we are kind, we are constantly impacting people in a positive way.

 Always remember you were created to create.
-You have things you’re passionate about and you’re meant to pursue those things – and for a life fulfilled – share what you learn with other people and uplift them through their journeys and processes too.
+You have things that you’re passionate about and you’re meant to pursue those things – and for a life fulfilled – share what you learn with other people and uplift them through their journeys and processes too.

-I know life can be extremely challenging, but don’t ever convince yourself out of doing what you love and making a true impact.
+I know that life can be extremely challenging, but don’t ever convince yourself out of doing what you love doing and making a true impact.
 I’d love to say, “if I can do it, then so can you!”
 But I’m still in the process!
-I’ve done more than I ever thought I could, but I’m only beginning, and we’re in the trenches together my friends!
+I’ve done more than I ever thought I could, but I’m only beginning, and we’re in the trenches together friends!
 Arm in arm, let’s make the most of our time here!

 I really hope that I can be of assistance.
 I’m striving to make a difference with my podcast, event performances, and everyday goals of deploying kindness.
 I respond to every single message and every single comment.
 Please don’t hesitate to reach out!